A Highly Interactive Training Course On

 This training course is suitable to a wide range of professionals but will greatly benefit:

-• Instrumentation, electrical, mechanical, process and other engineers, specialists and staff
+• Instrumentation, electrical, mechanical, and process engineers

-• Design teams
+• Design teams responsible for instrumentation planning and implementation

-• Budgeting and financial staff
+• Budgeting and financial staff managing project costs

-• Team leaders, supervisors and foremen
+• Supervisors, team leaders, and foremen overseeing instrumentation projects

 How will this Training Course be Presented?